nithvijay/card-game/README.md

 $ docker exec -it cg bash
 ```

+Then, go to `localhost:5000` to see the website.

 Things to do:
 - [x] Create Container environment
 - [x] Make basic websocket in Flask